 3 The identification of whether or not a resource will be reported as a financial or non-financial cost will be determined during the resource identification and valuation steps above.
-If a resource is identified as being provided at no financial cost to the program or if it is a resource that is provided in-kind by a partner, then the value of that resource would be reported under the non-financial cost heading.
-This is different than a cost analysis from a transaction perspective in which case those resources which do not require financial outlays would all be assigned a value of zero.
+If a resource is identified as being provided at no financial cost to the program, or if it is a resource that is provided in-kind by a partner, then the value of that resource would be reported under the non-financial cost heading.
+This is different than a cost analysis from a transaction perspective, in which case those resources which do not require financial outlays would all be assigned a value of zero.

-fixed or less sensitive to the scale of the intervention.
+time, as opposed to comparisons across programs.
+Note that except for the costs in the implementation phase, this estimate would not be a useful metric for estimating the cost of reaching one more person with the intervention, as most of the costs in the earlier phases can be thought of as fixed or less sensitive to the scale of the intervention.
 Depending upon the actual content of the intervention (e.g., a mass media centric approach), the average cost of the implementation phase of the program may not reflect the cost of reaching one more person (the marginal cost), as there are likely to be scale effects associated with the intervention.
-For this purpose we would actually want to estimate a cost function which is beyond the scope of this primer.
+For this purpose, we would actually want to estimate a cost function, which is beyond the scope of this primer.